On the spectral radius of the non-backtracking matrix of the configuration model: Model and main result

+Most entries of these vectors correspond to non--backtracking paths on a tree.
+The mean number of children of a vertex in this tree can be computed explicitly from the asymptotic behavior of the sequence $\{n_i\}$ and yields the parameter $\alpha$ appearing in Equation~\eqref{|lambda-a|}.

+To apply the techniques of \cite{bordenave2015non}, we also require a bound on the remaining eigenvalues of $B_{\mathbf{G}_n}$.
+For this purpose we use techniques from \cite{bordenave2015new}, in particular from the proof of \cite[Thm.~3]{bordenave2015new}.

-The proof has two main ideas.
-The first is Proposition~\ref{prop:asymptotics_for_ probabilistic} which is proved using path counting combinatorics, the second idea is Proposition~\ref{prop:second_eigenvalue} which is proved using a special structure theorem for the non-backtracking matrix.
+The proof relies on two main ingredients.
+The first is Proposition~\ref{prop:asymptotics_for_ probabilistic}, which is obtained using path-counting combinatorics.
+The second is Proposition~\ref{prop:second_eigenvalue}, which relies on a structural theorem for the non--backtracking matrix.